Lata2804/student_records_management_system/README.md

 - Modify Record: Select a record to modify by entering the Registration No and updating the desired field.
 - Delete Record: Delete a record by entering the Registration No and clicking the "Delete Record" button.
 - Sort Records: View the student records sorted by Registration No.

 ### Contributing:
 Feel free to fork this project and submit pull requests.
 If you find any bugs or issues, please open an issue on GitHub.

+### Currently working to add more features like:
+- multiple table support
+- sorting based on other attributes
+- more attractive and user friendly app interface

 ## License